kedro-org/kedro/docs/source/tutorial/package_a_project.md

 * a `conf` folder
 * a `data` folder if the pipeline loads/saves local data
 * a `logs` folder if the project uses logging.

-Alternatively, they can make use of the ``OmegaConfigLoader`` to run the configuration directly from the compressed .tar.gz configuration file by running kedro run --conf-source <path-to-compressed-config>.tar.gz
+Alternatively, you can make use of the ``OmegaConfigLoader`` to run the configuration directly from the compressed .tar.gz configuration file by running kedro run --conf-source <path-to-compressed-config>.tar.gz
 ```